awsdocs/aws-systems-manager-user-guide/doc_source/integration-remote-scripts.md

      ```
    + \(Optional\) In the **Working Directory** field, type the name of a directory on the instance where you want to download and run the script\.
    + \(Optional\) In **Execution Timeout**, specify the number of seconds for the system to wait before failing the script command execution\.

+1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
+**Note**
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. For **Other parameters**:
    + For **Comment**, type information about this command\.